ElectricRCAircraftGuy/eRCaGuy_hello_world/markdown/github_readme_center_and_align_images.md

 # 1. Centering and aligning images _in GitHub readmes_ using the deprecated HTML `align` attribute:

 This works in any GitHub `*.md` markdown file, such as a GitHub `readme.md` file.
 It relies on the deprecated HTML `align` attribute, but still works fine.
+You can see a full demo of this in an actual GitHub readme in my eRCaGuy_hello_world repo here: https://github.com/ElectricRCAircraftGuy/eRCaGuy_hello_world/blob/master/markdown/github_readme_center_and_align_images.md.

 Notes: